arakelyannara/JointSavings_SmartContract/README.md

 # JointSavings_SmartContract

-In this repo we will automate the creation of joint savings accounts, you will create a solidity smart contract that accepts two user addresses that are then able to control a joint savings account.
-Your smart contract will use ether management functions to implement various requirements from the financial institution to provide the features of the joint savings account.
+This is the automation of joint savings accounts's setup.
+It is a solidity smart contract that accepts two user addresses that are then able to control a joint savings account.
+The smart contract will use ether management functions to implement various requirements from the financial institution to provide the features of the joint savings account.

 ## Technologies